wogscpar/SZZUnleashed/README.md

 ```

 The algorithm tries to use as many cores as possible during runtime.
 The more
-the merrier so to say.
+the merrier so to speak.

 To get the bug introducing commits from a repository using the file produced
 by the previous issue to bug fix commit step, run: